 Spinal cord injuries are often serious, which means that you may have burdensome medical bill obligations.
 Thankfully, medical bills are generally covered in a spinal cord injury lawsuit.
 You may also be able to recover compensation for lost wages and pain and suffering.

 In situations where you must alter your lifestyle because of your injury, you may be able to recover for those alternations as well.
 For example, if your spinal cord injury has left you paralyzed from the waist down, you may be able to recover for the expenses related to making your home accessible for a wheelchair.
-A personal injury lawyer can help you determine what kind of compensation may be available for your unique situation.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.